Looking for help with your list?

 Identify Inactive Subscribers

-Nearly all email lists will have some inactive subscribers who don't open or click your campaigns much, but who are still interested in your brand.
+It’s normal to have some inactive subscribers who don’t engage with your email campaigns much, but who are still interested in your brand.
 Use Mailchimp's segment tools to identify your least engaged subscribers, and target them with relevant campaigns that can win their interest.

 Choose Your Re-Engagement Tools